Stadium of Light: Structure and facilities

-To the North East of the stadium stands the Black Cat House, a separate building which is the location of the Box office and club administrative offices.
+To the North East of the stadium stands the Black Cat House, a separate building which was the location of the Box office and club administrative offices, but became the club merchandise store in 2024, with the ticket office transferring to a unit in the East Stand.
 There is a large car park behind the West Stand and two car parks behind the East Stand, but match-day parking is permit only.
 Fragments of the iconic Archibald Leitch latticework, taken from the Main Stand at Roker Park, is used to separate parts of the Western Car Park.
 Wooden boards mimicking the Leitch lattice work were also added to the Roker End in 2019 as part of an initiative by the Red & White Army supporters group to bring a sense of identity to renamed stand.

 The perimeter walls of the stadium incorporate a "Wall of Fame" feature, where names can be engraved into the bricks of the walls.
 The interior of the stadium holds a banqueting suite, which can seat from 460 to 600 people.
 The stadium also contains several conferencing suites, that can be hired for events.
 Quinn's Bar, housed in the West Stand, was named after former player and chairman Niall Quinn and includes memorabilia from the club's history.
 Originally it was available for non-match-day visitors, but has since become exclusive for match-day hospitality and event packages.

-In 2004,The Centre for Light was opened by the SAFC Foundation within the Stadium.
+In 2004, the Centre for Light was opened by the SAFC Foundation within the Stadium.
 The £1.6m learning facility, built over multiple floors, included five learning areas supporting up to 120 visiting children per day.
 In 2015, Sunderland became the first football club in the world to open a sensory room within the Stadium - thereby allowing people on the Autism spectrum to watch matches in a sound-proofed environment.
 It was named the Nathan Shippey Sensory Room after Nathan's parents petitioned the club to set the room up.
 The sensory room provided a huge success, with the model being adopted at other clubs around the world.
 Sunderland opened their second sensory room in 2018.

-In March 2018 it was announced that after the relegation to EFL League One, the Premier Concourse would be closed during the 2018–19 season, although it was temporarily reopened to accommodate a large crowd for the Boxing Day game against Bradford City and again on the final home league game against Portsmouth.
+In March 2018, it was announced that after the relegation to EFL League One, the Premier Concourse would be closed during the 2018–19 season, although it was temporarily reopened to accommodate a large crowd for the Boxing Day game against Bradford City and again on the final home league game against Portsmouth.
+After promotion back to EFL Championship, the Premier Concourse permanently reopened.